ayush4188/PyTurbo/README.md

 # PyTurbo
 PyTurbo is an Instagram Turbo Made In Python

-Also Known As a @ "Sniper"
+Also Known As a @ Claimer

 FEATURES: